Joe Caruso - Owner east coast sox

 The moment that God used to lead Joe to salvation came when teammate Chan Perry, former Atlanta Braves MLB, was back in AA playing for the Wichita Wranglers with Joe.
 Chan was 2-38 during his tough offensive stretch, but he never wavered in his faith by cussing, throwing equipment, or giving up.
 Joe could not understand or comprehend the great peace Chan had during his struggles.
 Joe approached Chan about his poor performances, and Chan's reply was " God said it's just not my time."

-This would the statement that had Joe perplexed because he could not believe someone had that much faith in God.
+This would be the statement that had Joe perplexed because he could not believe someone had that much faith in God.
 Well in God fashion, Chan got 15 hits the next week and became Texas League player of the week.
 Joe again approached Chan and asked what did he do to make this amazing turn around in his play.
 Chan replied, "God just said it was my time."

 Faith without works is dead, but for Chan Perry, it was alive and active because it pierced even the hardest heart of the almighty, all-knowing Joe Caruso.